 The cash flow projection statement enables businesses to make better financial decisions as it provides information about the anticipated cash flowing in and out of the business.
 An accurate cash flow projection can alert you to trouble before it strikes.

-To prepare accurate cash flow projection, you need to include all the possible cash inflow such as accounts receivables, interest receivables etc. and cash outflow such as suppliers’ payments, salaries, rent, advertising etc. along with the dates.
+To prepare an accurate cash flow projection, you need to include all the possible cash inflow such as accounts receivables, interest receivables, etc., and cash outflow such as suppliers’ payments, salaries, rent, advertising etc. along with the dates.

 Cash flow planning is critical to business growth and it should be part of the overall business plan.
 Every business, at a given point in time, will have short term and long-term business expenses.
 Preparing an accurate cash flow plan yearly, quarterly or even monthly will help you to create enough cash flow cushion to meet the planned expenses or investment.
 This will mitigate the risk of an insufficient cash situation which will impact the continuity of the business.

 We all know cash is the lifeblood of business and only a stable, reliable cash flow can truly exhibit the success of the business and seed further growth.
 Different processes and operations will have an impact on the outcome of the cash flow.
 Arriving at decisions considering the different processes will be a difficult task.
 Using accounting software will be of great help.
 Here are some of the ways accounting software will help in managing cash flow:

 One-Size-Fits-None: Why Flexibility is Key in Building a Reports Dashboard in Business Management Software

 Importing Data From Excel Spreadsheet: Why Is It an Essential Capability in Business Management Software?

 4 Benefits of Integrating WhatsApp Business Account with Your Business Management Software